 The next example from 7 February 2020 shows a transect over New York (Fig. 14).
 In this example, the reflectivity is more uniform compared to the previous example (Fig. 14a).
 The aircraft is traveling westward from a region of higher reflectivity in central New York to a region of weaker reflectivity in western New York (Fig. 14a, d).
-This case was examined in Colle et al. (2023) for the lack of snow banding despite considerable frontogenesis present (values > $10 \text{ K} (100 \text{ km})^{-1} (3 \text{ hr})^{-1}$).
+This case was examined in Colle et al. (2023) for the lack of snow banding despite considerable frontogenesis present (values > 10 K (100 km)-1 (3 hr)-1).
 The CFADs of the wind speed and direction from the transect indicate speed shear and some directional shear (Fig. 14e,f).
 Similar to Fig. 13, the wind direction is roughly perpendicular to the direction the aircraft is flying, indicating that the particles forming aloft are advected away from the flight path - and hence the vertical plane of the cross-section - as they fall (Fig. 14).

-An example from 23 January 2023 shows a case where the aircraft flew parallel to strong, banded features in Maine and New Hampshire (Fig. 15e).
+An example from 23 January 2023 shows a case where the aircraft flew parallel to strong, banded features in Maine and New Hampshire (Fig. 15).
 The reflectivity cross section shows ice streamers that are tilted as they approach the surface.
 The top of the ice streamers are likely generating cells associated with overturning circulations near cloud top (Fig. 15a).
-The velocity and spectrum width cross sections indicate some overturning circulations near echo top between 150-200 km along the flight track (Fig. 15b,c).
+The velocity and

+- 390 spectrum width cross sections indicate some overturning circulations near echo top between 150-200 km along the flight track (Fig. 15b,c).
 A non-uniform beam filling (NUBF) correction was applied to the velocity data and the circulation features show up in all wavelengths indicating that these velocity features are not NUBF (G. Heymsfield and M. Walker McLinden, personal communication, July 2023).
-Additionally, there are local enhancements in velocity, tilted blue linear features in b), and corresponding higher spectral width in c) within the tilted ice streamers as particles originating in the generating cells descend to the surface.
-In this example, the wind direction is opposite to the direction the aircraft is flying near the top of the echo and roughly in the same direction as the aircraft towards the surface.
-Unlike the previous two examples, this implies that the particles are advected along the same plane of the cross section as they fall.

-The remaining examples do not have VAD horizontal wind data available.
+As particles originating in the generating cells descend to the surface in ice streamers there are corresponding downward local enhancements in velocity (Fig. 15b), and locally higher spectral width values (Fig. 15c).
+The - 395 aircraft is flying from NE to SW (Fig. 15d) and the horizontal winds in the layer between 5 km to 3 km altitude are from the SSW (Fig. 15a).
+Below 3 km altitude, winds turn to be from the N to ENE.
+The ice streamer advection in the 5 km to 3 km layer is close to being aligned with the flight path.
+This yields an aircraft radar cross-section that is more representative of the ice streamer's shape (Fig. 15a) than the previous examples where the ice streamer advection was more perpendicular to the flight path (Figs. 13a and 14a). - 400 The remaining examples do not have VAD horizontal wind data available.
 We include a panel of the feature detection field instead for context.
 Figure 16 shows an example from a 300 km long flight track that flew over some faint enhanced reflectivity features in the Gulf of Maine.
 The regional radar reflectivity indicates that this storm had weaker and more patchy echo compared to the previous examples (Fig. 16d).
-The radar cross sections show shallower echo tops (\sim 5 km altitude) compared to the previous examples.
-Between 125 km and 175 km along flight track, enhanced reflectivity features tilt to the right and then to the left.
+The radar cross sections show shallower echo tops (~5 km altitude) compared to the previous examples.
+Between 125 km and 175 km along flight track, enhanced reflectivity features tilt to the right and 405 then to the left.
 There are weak echo holes throughout the cross-section.